Chart Color Schemes

 Mansfield has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 14 projects likely affecting the region.
-Notable initiatives include Mansfield District Hospital Residential Aged Care Development, Mansfield Common, Mansfield Station Precinct Activation Project, and Alpine Estate Mansfield.
-The following details projects expected to have the most relevance.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 14 projects that could impact this region.
+Notable ones include Mansfield District Hospital Residential Aged Care Development, Mansfield Common, Mansfield Station Precinct Activation Project, and Alpine Estate Mansfield.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.